Monash University JD students can contact us in the following ways:

 At the Law Chambers:

-Email Claire Kaylock, Learning Skills Adviser (Mondays and Thursdays) for an appointment to discuss writing or study skills.
+Email Claire Kaylock, Learning Skills Adviser (Mondays and Tuesdays) for an appointment to discuss writing or study skills.

 At the Clayton campus: come to the Research and Learning Point in the Law Library on Level 1, or contact us to make an appointment.